Applying for Car Registration in Georgia

 Getting Vehicle Registration Records in Georgia

 “Where can I apply for a Georgia car registration near me once I acquire a new or used motor vehicle?”

 After purchasing a vehicle, you must provide your county tag office with several important documents, including proof of automobile ownership (such as an original certificate of title) and your valid Georgia driver’s license.
 Typically, you can submit these application materials in person, or you may mail them to your local tag office if you prefer to do so.

 If you wish to pay vehicle registration fees and taxes in person, you must visit the tag office in the county where you live.
 During your office visit, you must present proof of your identity, evidence of vehicle ownership and a completed registration application.
 Additionally, you must present proof of a valid automobile insurance policy.

 You must pay car registration fees and taxes before leaving the office.
 However, these fees may vary depending on the county where you reside and the sales price of your newly acquired vehicle.
 If you have any questions about these fees, you may contact your county tag office before heading in.

 Note: Keep in mind that the one-time fees you will pay when registering your vehicle are different from the fees you will pay during your yearly car registration renewal.

 If you prefer to obtain new GA vehicle registration credentials by mail, you may forward your application materials to the tag office in the county where you live.
 If you have any questions about the types of documents you must submit with your application, you may contact the tag office before mailing in your registration paperwork.

-Download our step-by-step registration guide for free, detailed information on how to register a vehicle in Georgia.
+Download our registration guide for free information on registering a vehicle in Georgia.